When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Hard Water and Common Causes

-• Reverse Osmosis: Reverse osmosis uses high pressure to force water through a semipermeable membrane.
-The membrane filters out any ions and molecules that cause hard water.
+• Reverse Osmosis: This method uses high pressure to force water through a semipermeable membrane.
+The membrane is tight enough to filter out the ions and molecules responsible for hardness.

 You Might Also Like